jmichel7/UsingMerge.jl/README.md

 invariants(f, x) = BenchmarkTools.invariants(f, x)
 ```
 I  call  the  end  result  of  the  above  process  `merging`  the  package
 `BenchmarkTools`  with  my  current  package.
-What I  announce is a function
+What  I  announce  here is a
-`using_merge` which does all the above automatically.
-If you call
+function  `using_merge`  which  does  all  the  above automatically.
+If you
+`include`  the text  of the  function which  is in `using_merge.jl`and then
+call

 ```
 julia> using_merge(:BenchmarkTools)
 ```

 The function determines conflicting method and macro names in the package
-and merges them as above, and imports the non-conflicting ones.
+and merges them as above, and uses the non-conflicting ones.

-You will find the source code for this function in the `src` directory at
+You will find `using_merge.jl` in the `src` directory at

 https://github.com/jmichel7/Gapjm.jl

 This is just a function (not a module or a package) because:

 - a simple function can do the job, and the function uses `eval` which needs
   to  eval in the current module, so I find it easier to just `include` the
   function rather than to find how to `eval` in the calling module.

 - I wait  for feedback  (which I  hope will  come) before  thinking how to
-package the thing in a Julia package (or not), and whether I should provide
+  package  the thing  in a  Julia package  (or not),  and whether  I should
-a macro rather than a function.
-Also my implementation is perhaps not the
+  provide a macro rather than a function.
+Also my implementation is perhaps
-best, I kind of parse the output of `methods`.
+  not the best, I kind of parse the output of `methods`.

+- I have not yet solved all technical problems, see below.

 The function has two optional keyword arguments: